MuvvalaKaran/LTLCtrlSyn/README.md

 # DISCLAIMER

 Sometimes you might not see any trajectories at all or the trajectory plotted may or may not specifcy the given speciifcation.
-I will try to fix in the near future.
-This project is a work in progress and any kind of feedback is welcome!
+I will try to fix it in the near future.
+This project is still a work in progress and any kind of feedback is welcome!

 # Contact